soygussil/soygussil/README.md

   techCommunities: {
                         apprentice: 'Innovaccion Virtual','Udemy'
                       },
- challenge: "Become a fullstack web developer in 2022" }
+ challenge: "Become a fullstack web developer by the end of 2022" }
 ```